marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/built-in-functions-specific-to-particular-target-machines.rst

 Currently, ARM and AArch64 back ends do not support ACLE 2.0 fully.
-Both back ends support CRC32 intrinsics and the ARM back end supports the Coprocessor intrinsics, all from arm_acle.h.
+Both back ends support CRC32 intrinsics and the ARM back end supports the Coprocessor intrinsics, all from :samp:`arm_acle.h`.
 The ARM back end's 16-bit floating-point Advanced SIMD intrinsics currently comply to ACLE v1.1.
 AArch64's back end does not have support for 16-bit floating point Advanced SIMD intrinsics yet.